Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Generalizations and Open Questions

 \subsection{Critical chaos}

-The construction of critical multiplicative chaos has not yet appeared for the random Fourier series \eqref{def:trig-field}; indeed, it is left as an open question (for a more general class of non-Gaussian fields) in \cite[Section~3.3]{Junnila}.
-However, if it were constructed, we are hopeful that our methods would yield mutual absolute continuity with respect to a coupled critical GMC, in light of the fact that the number of thick points only decreases as $\gamma$ increases.
-Therefore, the coupling step becomes easier.
-The discretization step is not $\gamma$-dependent, so the difference comes from the proof of \cref{Prop:HierGaussAppr}, which is achieved through the use of exponential moments alone.
+The construction of the critical multiplicative chaos has not yet appeared for the random Fourier series \eqref{def:trig-field}; indeed, it is left as an open question (and for a more general class of non-Gaussian fields) in \cite[Section~3.3]{Junnila}.
+Both the construction of the critical multiplicative chaos as well as absolute continuity with respect to a coupled critical GMC will be the subject of future work.